boutigny/LSST_notebooks/README.md

-Collection of iPython notebooks for LSST
+Collection of jupyter notebooks for LSST